-This is the transformation that can be achieved with a simple one day installation of artificial lawn in the garden.
-The step by step process can be followed by anyone with basic DIY skills.
+This is the transformation that can be achieved with a simple one day installation of an artificial lawn in the garden.
+The step by step fitting guide process can be followed by anyone with basic DIY skills.

 Use our measurement guide to help size the amount of artificial grass you require.

 Markout a perimeter at least 150mm less than the material size e.g easy lawn artificial grass size 10m x 6m perimeter markings set at 9.85m x 5.85m